itom-project/itom/docs/userDoc/source/06_extended_gui/qtdesigner.rst

 In |itom|, it is also possible (since itom version 4.1) to put the content of one **Qt Designer** **ui file** one or multiple times into an existing layout of another loaded **ui** file.

-This can for instance be useful, if you want to re-use a layouted custom user interface multiple times within different contexts or if you want to add / insert a group of widgets (e.g. also having spacers, horizontal or vertical lines, further layouts...) multiple times in a grid, form or any other kind of layout.
+This can for instance be useful, if you want to reuse a layouted custom user interface multiple times within different contexts or if you want to add / insert a group of widgets (e.g. also having spacers, horizontal or vertical lines, further layouts...) multiple times in a grid, form or any other kind of layout.
 The inserted ui file is then like a template, that is inserted whenever needed.